apache/nuttx/configs/samv71-xult/README.txt

      So there is still plenty to be done.

   6. There is a port of the SAMA5D4-EK Ethernet driver to the SAMV71-XULT.
-     Some basic functionality is present, but there are issues:
+     Some basic functionality is present, but there is at least one issue:

-     - There is a compiler optimization problem.
-At -O2, there is odd behavior on pings and ARP messages.
-But the behavior is OK with optimization disabled.
-This is clearly a compiler issue, but I will need eventually to find something better than -O0.
-     - The driver has not been tested with I- and D-Caches enabled.
-There are likely issues in that configuration.
+     The driver does not yet work I- and D-Caches enabled.

   7. The USBHS device controller driver (DCD) is complete but non-functional.
      At this point, work has stopped because I am stuck.
 The problem is that